Witchcraft Wedding: Handfasting

-- Jumping the Broom.
-Jumping the broom was an old mainly Welsh, but sometimes English tradition, whereby a broom was placed at the threshold of a house and the couple would hold hands and jump over it in front of witnesses.
+- Jumping the Broom was an old tradition, mainly Welsh, but sometimes English, whereby a broom was placed at the threshold of a house and the couple would hold hands and jump over it in front of witnesses.
 If they decided to part after a year and a day, all they had to do was to jump over the broom again to dissolve the relationship.
 In Carnarvonshire, the broom was called the ‘druid’s besom’ showing just how old the custom was.

-- Leaping the Fire.
-A particularly joyful and fun way.
+- Leaping the Fire is a particularly joyful and fun way.
 The couple holds hands and leaps over a small fire.
 Be very careful of that dress.

 - Ceremony and a Kiss.
 Similar to a traditional wedding, the couple exchange rings and after a few words, the officiant says, “You may kiss the bride.”